 This is a course in the basic theories, principles, techniques and skills of teaching Cosmetology Arts & Sciences.
 The minimum length of the course is 600 clock hours covering a period of no less than 15 weeks.
 The units of study are as follows:

-Basic Principles of Teaching 200 hours

-Psychology (as applied to Cosmetology) 50 hours

-Business Experience & Management 50 hours
+Business Experience & Management Practice in Teaching 50 hours

 Practice in Teaching 300 hours

 For a total of: 600 hours

 The instructor training course also includes teaching of some of the schools' administrative procedures and also career and employment information.